Rocky Mountain Research Station Publications

 Articles, External Publications, and Special Reports

-Tilley, Derek; St. John, Loren; Shaw, Nancy.
-2012.
-Plant Guide: Arrowleaf balsamroot (Balsamorhiza sagittata [Pursh] Nutt.).
-Aberdeen, ID: U.S. Department of Agriculture, Natural Resources Conservation Service, Aberdeen Plant Materials Center.
-5 p.
+Tilley, Derek.
+2013.
+Plant Guide: Bigflower agoseris: Agoseris grandiflora.
+Aberdeen, ID: U.S. Department of Agriculture, National Resources Conservation Service, Aberdeen Plant Materials Center.
+2 p.

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.